IN PERSON – 5-day Statistics Short Course

 - Cross-classified random effects modeling

-Note: This course will focus primarily on with a single outcome variable.
-As such, this course will not provide an in-depth coverage of multilevel SEM (MSEM).
-See the Summer Stats Camp course, Multilevel SEM with xxM, for training in this topic area.
+Note: MLM is sometimes referred to as mixed-effects modeling, hierarchical linear modeling, or random coefficients modeling.
+This course will focus primarily on with a single outcome variable.
+As such, this course (https://www.statscamp.org/courin combination with a course in SEM Foundations) would provide an ideal introduction to the foundations necessary to prepare for the advanced Summer Stats Camp course, Multilevel SEM with xxM.

 Instructor: Alex Schoemann, Ph.D.